nodeshift/nodeshift/README.md

 #### build.forcePull
 Flag to make your BuildConfig always pull a new image from dockerhub.
 Defaults to false

+#### build.incremental
+Flag to perform incremental builds(if applicable), which means it reuses artifacts from previously-built images.
+Defaults to false

 #### build.env
 Flag to pass build config environment variables as NAME=Value.
 Can be used multiple times.  ex: `nodeshift --build.env NODE_ENV=development --build.env YARN_ENABLED=true`